#45: Site of College of California

-The University of California, Berkeley is well known for its beautiful campus, represented best by the iconic Campanile rising from its center, but the Berkeley campus is actually not the original location of the world's top public university.
+The University of California, Berkeley, is well known for its beautiful campus, represented best by the iconic Campanile rising from its center.
+However, the Berkeley campus is not the original location of the world's top public university.

-The College of California had its origins in the Contra Costa Academy, essentially a liberal arts college-prep high school founded by Reverend Henry Durant.
-Durant had come to California as a Yale-educated Presbyterian pastor and high school teacher looking to found the "Yale of the West" in Oakland, a city then known as the "New Haven of the Pacific."
+The College of California originated in the Contra Costa Academy, essentially a liberal arts college-prep high school founded by Reverend Henry Durant.
+Durant had come to California as a Yale-educated Presbyterian pastor and high school teacher looking to found the "Yale of the West" in Oakland, a city known as the "New Haven of the Pacific."
 Durant launched the Contra Costa Academy in 1853, changed the name to College of California in 1855, and began offering college courses in 1860.

-Even then, it did not seem practical to build a college campus in downtown Oakland, and the College of California trustees set about looking for a new location.
-After a thorough search, a large plot of land in what is now Berkeley was selected and the College purchased 160 acres.
+Even then, building a college campus in downtown Oakland did not seem practical, and the College of California trustees set about looking for a new location.
+After a thorough search, a large plot of land in Berkeley was selected, and the College purchased 160 acres.

-Despite the raging war, back in Washington Congress managed to pass the Morrill Land Grant Act of 1862, which President Lincoln signed into law.
-The Act granted states large swaths of federal land which they could then sell off to private buyers, and mandated that the proceeds be used to initiate the endowment of at least one university in that state.
+Despite the raging war, Congress passed the Morrill Land Grant Act of 1862, which President Lincoln signed into law.
+The Act granted states large swaths of federal land they could then sell off to private buyers and mandated that the proceeds be used to initiate the endowment of at least one university in that state.
 Such institutions became known as "Land Grant Colleges."
-The intention was to create schools which taught agricultural, technical, and (since it was wartime), military skills.
+The intention was to create schools that taught agricultural, technical, and (since it was wartime) military skills.

 Hoping to capitalize on this new funding source, the College of California added a "Mining and Agricultural College" and appealed to the state government for Morrill Act funding.
 Their request was denied.

-Recognizing the situation at hand, Republican California Governor Frederick Low encouraged his friend Samuel Willey, then acting President of the College of California, to consider a merger of the two institutions.
+Recognizing the situation, Republican California Governor Frederick Low encouraged his friend Samuel Willey, then acting President of the College of California, to consider a merger of the two institutions.

-The University of California was chartered on March 23, 1868, after the trustees of the College of California voted to donate all the assets of the institution to the State, including the plot of land at Berkeley.
-10 faculty members and 40 students gathered here in the buildings which had formerly housed the College of California, and the "Cal" of today was officially born.
+The University of California was chartered on March 23, 1868, after the trustees of the College of California voted to donate all the institution's assets to the State, including the plot of land at Berkeley.
+Ten faculty members and 40 students gathered here in the buildings that formerly housed the College of California, and the "Cal" of today was officially born.

 The Presidency of the University of California was first offered to George McClellan, a failed Union Civil War General who ran unsuccessfully against incumbent President Abraham Lincoln in the 1864 Presidential election.
-He declined the offer, and in 1870 Henry Durant, who had earlier founded the Contra Costa Academy of which the first College, then University of California was born, took office for two years before resigning.
+He declined the offer, and in 1870 Henry Durant, who had founded the Contra Costa Academy, took office for two years before resigning.
 He would later serve as Mayor of Oakland.